EkberAkh/chicago-bulls/README.md

 # Israel Azerbaijan Training Center - Chicago Bulls

  Welcome to the Chicago Bulls Site, your go-to destination for comprehensive information about the iconic Chicago Bulls basketball team.
 This project serves as the final submission for the Israel Azerbaijan Training Center.
-Our team, consisting of Akbar Akhundov, Hazrat Ahmadzada, and Adham Poladov, has collaborated to create a dynamic and engaging web platform that caters to both Bulls enthusiasts and those seeking in-depth insights into the team's world.
+Our team, consisting of Akbar Akhundov, Hazrat Ahmadzada, and Adham Poladzada, has collaborated to create a dynamic and engaging web platform that caters to both Bulls enthusiasts and those seeking in-depth insights into the team's world.

 ## Table of contents